Skip to content

 Accessing configured hardware

-robot.effector(port) returns either effector type.
-The typed accessors raise TypeError if the port contains the wrong kind.
+robot.effector(port) returns whatever effector is on that port.
+The specific ones, robot.thruster() and robot.servo(), raise TypeError if the port holds the other kind.
+That catches typos early.

 robot.configure(